UBC-CIC/course-flexibility/docs/UserGuide.md

 ### Advanced Filter

 There are four options to select for each guideline: All, Yes, Maybe, and No. When a guideline is analyzed as Yes, it means that the machine learning model is agreed with the guideline; this also applies to No and Maybe which disagree or unsure with the guideline, respectively.

-For example, if the result is Yes for the "Online recordings of lectures can be accessed" guideline, a user can read as "There is an online recording for lectures" which is agreed with the statement.
+Use the guideline “Online recordings of lectures can be accessed” as an example.
+If the result of this guideline is “Yes” for a syllabus, then that means that the machine learning model determined that the extracted sentences from that syllabus support the guideline (i.e., The model determined that: Online recordings of lectures **can** be accessed).
+If the result of this guideline is “No”, then that means that the machine learning model determined that the extracted sentences do not support the guideline (i.e., The model determined that: Online recording of lectures **cannot** be accessed).
+Finally, if the result of the guideline is “Maybe”, then that means that the machine learning model lacks confidence in whether the extracted sentences support or do not support the guideline (i.e., The model determined that: Online recordings of lectures can **maybe** be accessed).

 * All, means all courses (i.e., display everything regardless of the result)
-* Yes, means display only results that are "Yes" (i.e., a list of syllabi that agrees with a guideline)
+* Yes, means display only results that are "Yes" (i.e., a list of syllabi that agree with a guideline)
-* Maybe, means display only results that could not distinguish between "Yes" and "No" (i.e., a list of syllabi that is unsure to agrees or disagrees with a guideline)
+* Maybe, means display only results that could not distinguish between "Yes" and "No" (i.e., a list of syllabi that are unsure if they agree or disagree with a guideline)
-* No, means display only results that are "No" (i.e., a list of syllabi that disagrees with a guideline)
+* No, means display only results that are "No" (i.e., a list of syllabi that disagree with a guideline)

 ![alt text](assets/course/course_main_advance_filter.png)

 ### Course Pop-Up

 The Pop-up gives detail about the result of the analysis in text form (Yes, No, or Maybe), the confidence level in percentage, and a guideline description based on the selected guideline code.
 The pop-up is shown when the user clicks on one of the result boxes in the Analysis Result section.
-The pop-up locates at the bottom right corner of the screen, and it should hide around six seconds since it has clicked.
+The pop-up locates at the bottom right corner of the screen, and it should hide around six seconds after it has been clicked.
 ![alt text](assets/course/course_main_info_alert.png)

-Here is a closer look to the pop-up.
+Here is a closer look at the pop-up.
 ![alt text](assets/course/course_main_info_alert_1.png)

 ### Load More Button on Course Page